Last updated: June 11, 2026

 Washington has no personal income tax — yet.
-But it does have a standalone capital gains tax that hits founders, investors, and high earners hard at exit.
-Understanding this tax — and its interaction with QSBS, residency rules, and the new 9.9% income tax arriving January 1, 2028 — is essential planning for anyone facing a liquidity event in Washington.
+But it does have a standalone Washington State capital gains tax that hits founders, investors, and high earners hard at exit.
+Understanding this tax — its rates, its exemptions, its interaction with QSBS and residency rules, and the new 9.9% income tax arriving January 1, 2028 — is essential planning for anyone facing a liquidity event in Washington.
+This guide covers what the tax is, who pays it, what's exempt, and the legitimate ways to reduce or avoid it.

 What Is Washington's Capital Gains Tax?